SSWConsulting/SSW.Rules.Content/rules/do-you-use-the-url-as-a-navigation-aid-aka-redirect-to-the-correct-url-if-it-is-incorrect/rule.md

 :::

 ::: good
-Figure: Good example - If the "settimeout-or-setinterval" part of th eURL changes, the page will redirect to the correct location.
+Figure: Good example - If the "settimeout-or-setinterval" part of th eURL changes, the page will redirect to the correct location
 :::